f5devcentral/f5-agility-labs-xc/docs/class2/lab4.rst

   from the vulnerable server to other internal systems.

 #.
-Within the homepage in the F5 Distributed Cloud Console, click
+Within the Home page in the F5 Distributed Cloud Console, click
    **Web App Scanning** and then click **Visit Service**.

    |lab001|